v1k70rk4/ha-samsungtv-smart/info.md

 If you have errors during configuration, try to power cycle your TV.
 This will close running applications that can prevent websocket connection initialization.

-### Option B: Configuration via editing `configuration.yaml`

-**From v0.3.16 initial configuration from yaml is not allowed.**
-You can still use `configuration.yaml` to set the additional parameter as explained below.

-## Configuration options

-From the Home Assistant front-end, navigate to 'Configuration' then 'Integrations'.
-Identify the '**SamsungTV Smart**' integration configured for your TV and click the `OPTIONS` button.<br/>
-Here you chan change the following options:

-- **Applications list load mode at startup**<br/>
-Possible values: `All Apps`, `Default Apps` and `Not Load`<br/>
-This option determine the mode application list is automatic generated.<br>
-With `All Apps` the list will contain all apps installed on the TV, with `Default Apps` will be generated a minimal list
-with only the most common application, with `Not Load` application list will be empty.<br/>
-**Note: If a custom `app_list` in `configuration.yaml` file is defined this option is not used.**<br>

-- **Applications launch method used**<br/>
-Possible values: `Standard Web Socket Channel`, `Remote Web Socket Channel` and `Rest API Call`<br/>
-This option determine the mode used to launch applications.<br/>
-Use `Rest API Call` only if the other 2 methods do not work.<br/>

-- **Dump apps list on log file at startup**<br/>
-(default = False)<br/>
-When enabled the component will try to dump the list of available apps in the HA log file.
-The dump of the apps may not work, and in any case will not be executed if a custom `app_list` is defined.<br/>

-- **Use SmartThings TV Status information**<br/>
-(default = True)<br/>
-**This option is available only if SmartThings is configured.**
-When enabled the component will try to retrieve from SmartThings the information about the TV Status.
-This information is always used in conjunction with local ping result.<br/>

-- **Use SmartThings TV Channels information**<br/>
-(default = True)<br/>
-**This option is available only if SmartThings is configured.**
-When enabled the component will try to retrieve from SmartThings the information about the TV Channel and TV Channel Name or the Running App<br/>
-**Note: in some case this information is not properly updated, disabled it you have incorrect information.**<br/>

-- **Use SmartThings TV Channels number information**<br/>
-(default = False)<br/>
-**This option is available only if SmartThings is configured.**
-When enabled then the TV Channel Names will show as media titles, by setting this to True the TV Channel Number will also be attached to the end of the media title (when applicable).<br/>
-**Note: not always SmartThings provide the information for channel_name and channel_number.**<br/>

-- **Method used to turn on TV**<br/>
-Possible values: `WOL Packet` and `SmartThings`<br/>
-**This option is available only if SmartThings is configured.**
-WOL Packet is better when TV use wired connection.<br/>
-SmartThings normally work only when TV use wireless connection.<br/>

-- **Number of times WOL packet is sent to turn on TV**<br/>
-(default = 1, range from 1 to 5)<br/>
-This option allow to configure the number of time the WOL packet is sent to turn on TV.
-Increase the value until the TV properly turn-on.<br/>

-- **Seconds to delay power ON status**<br/>
-(default = 30, range from 0 to 60)<br/>
-This option allow to configure a delay to wait before setting the TV status to ON.
-This is used to avoid false ON status for TV that enable the network interface on regular interval also when the TV status is OFF.<br/>

-- **Use volume mute status to detect fake power ON**<br/>
-(default = True)<br/>
-When enabled try to detect fake power on based on the Volume mute state, based on the assumption that when the TV is powered on the volume is always unmuted.<br/>

-- **List of entity to Power OFF with TV (comma separated)**<br/>
-A list of HA entity to Turn OFF when the TV entity is turned OFF (maximum 4).
-This call the service `homeassistant.turn_off` for maximum the first 4 entity in the provided list.<br/>

-- **List of entity to Power ON with TV (comma separated)**<br/>
-A list of HA entity to Turn ON when the TV entity is turned ON (maximum 4).
-This call the service `homeassistant.turn_on` for maximum the first 4 entity in the provided list.<br/>

-## Custom configuration parameters

-You can configure additional option for the component using configuration variable in `configuration.yaml` section.<br/>

 **Please refer to [readme](https://github.com/ollo69/ha-samsungtv-smart/blob/master/README.md) for details on optional parameter and additional configuration instruction.**

 # Be nice!